Victor2i/sm21998decomp/README.md

 To compile the ROM, just run this single command in the root of the repo:

 * `vasmm68k_std -Fbin main.asm -no-opt -o out.md`

+This will build a new file, `out.md`, which you can run in any emulator you want.

 ## Sound Driver Z80 code
 By default, the code fed to the Z80 by the sound driver is present in the `z80/` directory, it is decompiled, and already compiled as a binary file in the same folder.